julanu/composite-actions/README.md

       build_args: -e "token=value"
 ```
 ### 2. Deploy Helm chart to Kubernetes
+> [!NOTE]
+> This templates assumes the agent running it is already logged in to Azure and has the necessary permissions setup to deploy
 ```yaml
   # Add Helm repository, update repository, dry-run and install
   - name: Helm Deploy to Kubernetes